 Poetry by James Ph.
 Kotsybar of Lompoc, California The Society November 21, 2012 Poetry 1 Comment Tipping Point In our millenium’s first dozen years, they say we’re headed for a tipping point — a disastrous sum of many fears when Nature herself will crash and disjoint.
 It’s not the Mayan calendar that’s cause, nor the Sun’s circumstantial alignment, but our careless consumption without pause and our uncontrolled wholesale consignment.
 Our survival’s not a dress rehearsal.
 We are fast approaching the precipice where it will be too late for reversal.
 Earth’s ecosystem hangs over the abyss.
 If you’re reading this and claim you don’t care, we don’t need to wait; we’re already there.
 Subculture?
 While mingling at the open mic event, I met a student, charming and well-meant, who told me she had come, since she’d been sent by her professor as an assignment.
 “Are you an English major then?”
 I asked.
 “Oh, no,” she said, “it’s social sciences.”
 A bit surprised, I asked why she’d been tasked to form such poetic alliances.
 “New to the area, I thought it wise to go to listed readings where I’d find a local subculture to scrutinize,” which was the project that she’d been assigned.
 “And here, all along, I had been thinking we were the culture,” (…guess we’ve been sinking.)
 Closed Borders (or Poetry in Santa Barbara) — a kyrielle The storefront bookstore was long closed and now, outside, homeless reposed.
 It was done-in by Amazon.
 Oh, Kyrie eleison.
 We set up tables, chairs and such.
 The homeless left; it was too much — this scene for them — too woebegone.
 Oh, Kyrie eleison.
 The patio was windy, cold — scant audience and uncontrolled.
 What did we care?
 The mic was on.
 Oh, Kyrie eleison.
 We read our words until we froze.
 Why we’re so desperate God knows but declines to expound upon.
 Oh, Kyrie eleison.
 Superluminelle The Universe is expanding, Faster than the limit of light, Beyond common understanding.
 Cosmology is demanding.
 Its study is by no means slight.
 The Universe is expanding.
 Physics’ heroes, quite outstanding, Have applied their full mental might Beyond common understanding.
 There’s no point in reprimanding, As we gaze out into the night, The Universe is expanding.
 The truth of fact is commanding.
 Whatever is has to be right, Beyond common understanding.
 Einstein’s physics notwithstanding, Much quicker than what we call bright, The Universe is expanding Beyond common understanding.
 James Ph.
 Kotsybar owns Chaotic Exotics orchid nursery.
 Publication credits include Poetic Justice, Prophetic Voices, 2AM Magazine, EarthWords, Orchids (first poem in this magazine of the American Orchid Society since its 1932 inception), The Bubble and Askew.
 He has performed at Llhasa Club (Hollywood), Beyond Baroque Gallery (Santa Monica), The Los Angeles Performing Arts Center, R.A.I.L. – Readers And Interested Listeners (Santa Barbara County) Santa Barbara Poetry Festival, Ventura Artists’ Union Gallery, KCSB 91.9 FM (regular guest), Santa Barbara Channels 17 & 21 (“Green Screen” poetry videos ) TAP TV ( “We The People”), KDB-93.7 FM (for National Poetry Month).
 These poems are among the entries for the Society of Classical Poets’ 2012 Poetry Competition.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Julie Catherine Vigna November 21, 2012 James, I really enjoyed reading your poetry; it’s excellent.
 Very thought-provoking lines that ask us to look deep into our own social consciousness.
 Your villanelle, Superluminelle, is outstanding!
 Awesome! ~ Julie Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.